 Hi, it’s Sedef Imer here, from Down Grapevine Lane .
 I’m delighted to be back as a guest blogger on Amy’s blog today!
 My sewing mantra is ‘sweetly modern’ so today I will be sharing a free tutorial to make this cute set of coasters that really reflects my sewing style.
 Happy, floral, and very Zakka!

-The fabrics I used are from my new collection called ‘Rhapsody‘ for Riley Blake Designs, and is shipping to stores right now!
+The fabrics I used are from my collection called ‘Rhapsody‘ for Riley Blake Designs (not out of print).
 The cheerful, bright colours of this line was inspired by the bohemian riot of multi-coloured houses in the beautiful Italian villages of Cinque Terre – a place that I visited with my husband many years back and have so many happy memories from.